riddhi-2115/Metasploit-for-Beginners-Ethical-Penetration-Testing/README.md

 # Metasploit-for-Beginners-Ethical-Penetration-Testing

 ##Objective:
 The primary objective of this project is to equip learners with practical, hands-on experience in using Metasploit for ethical penetration testing.
-By completing this project, participants will:

 - Understand Metasploit Framework: Gain comprehensive knowledge of the Metasploit Framework, its architecture, and how to use it effectively for penetration testing.
 - Conduct Network Scanning: Utilize Nmap and other tools to perform network discovery, identify open ports, and map potential vulnerabilities in a controlled environment.